-The following recommendations offer some overarching guidance for how stakeholders may begin to work more effectively on this issue to and to better identify and assist trafficked migrants/refugees.
+The following recommendations offer some overarching guidance for how stakeholders may begin to work more effectively on these issues and to better identify and assist trafficked migrants/refugees.

 Inform and educate migrants and refugees about human trafficking.
 Migrants and refugees need to be informed about the risk of human trafficking during flight, in refugee settings and also once they arrive at their final destination.
 They need to know what risks exist and how to evade them.
 They also need information about what to do in case they are in a situation of risk and whom they can contact for help.

 Integrate human trafficking into the humanitarian response.
 Many migrants and refugees may, at different stages of their lives and journey/flight, occupy multiple categories of vulnerability as “migrants”, “refugees” and “trafficking victims”.
 Regardless of one’s identity(ies), trafficked migrants and trafficked refugees require assistance and protection.
 Anti-trafficking efforts should be mainstreamed into the humanitarian response to ensure inclusive protections and assistance.